 - What do I need to do to renew my CCAP certification?

 - There is a $100 certification renewal fee that must be paid each renewal period.
 If you hold the CCAP designation you must earn 40 CRCs every three years.
 If you hold the CCAPA designation you must earn 30 CRCs every three years.
-Proof of credits must be submitted to the CCAP National Coordinator.
+Proof of credits can be submitted through your online CCAP/CCAPA profile to be reviewed and approved or directly to the CCAP National Coordinator via email.

 - How do I earn certification renewal credits?